gsi-laura/GSI-Java-Test/README.md

 _ReadFile_ program ingesting a text ﬁle and returns a specific output.This output will depend on the input filter.

 ### File Format
-Each line of the file follows the next structure:
+Each line of the file has the following structure:
 1. Starts with F or D.
 2. If F, this is a "format" line and two formats can be provided (1 or 2).
 3. If D, this is a "data" line whose format is defined by the closest above format line.